davidmoten/java-builder-pattern-tricks/README.md

   .category("Novel")
   .build();
 ```
+Note that I haven't prefixed the methods with `set` or `with`.
+Seems like pointless noise to me but go with whatever style you like.

-Looks ok doesn't it, but we can do better.
+So that example looks ok but we can do better.

 The first thing I'll note is that when you're chaining methods you end up with something much more readable when you put one method per line as above.
-You can force an IDE to do this by **adding an empty comment at the end of each line**:
+You can force an IDE to do honour this when it formats code by **adding an empty comment at the end of each line**:

 ```java
 Book book = Book //